douglasmorais/cordaPoc/README.md

 Once the build finishes, change directories to the folder where the newly built nodes are located:

     cd build/nodes

 The Gradle build script will have created a folder for each node.
 You'll see three folders, one for each node and a `runnodes` script.

 ## Interacting with the nodes

+Nodes started via terminal will display an interactive shell:

+     Welcome to the Corda interactive shell.
+     Useful commands include 'help' to see what is available, and 'bye' to shut down the node.

+     Thu Apr 19 09:18:09 BRT 2018>>>

 Go to the terminal window displaying the CRaSH shell of PartyA.
-Typing 'help' will display a list of the available commands.
+Typing `help` will display a list of the available commands.

+Type `flow list` in the shell to see a list of the flows that your node can run.
+In our case, this will return the following list:

+     com.template.ChangeValueFlow
+     com.template.IPOFlow
+     com.template.TradeFlow
+     net.corda.core.flows.ContractUpgradeFlow$Authorise
+     net.corda.core.flows.ContractUpgradeFlow$Deauthorise
+     net.corda.core.flows.ContractUpgradeFlow$Initiate
+     net.corda.finance.flows.CashConfigDataFlow
+     net.corda.finance.flows.CashExitFlow
+     net.corda.finance.flows.CashIssueAndPaymentFlow
+     net.corda.finance.flows.CashIssueFlow
+     net.corda.finance.flows.CashPaymentFlow

 Firstly, we want to create an IPO, with shares from company "A".
 We start the `IPOFlow` by typing:

     start IPOFlow shareValue: 100, owner: "O=PartyA,L=London,C=GB", codigoAcao: "A"

 If the flow worked, it should have recorded in the vault of PartyA.
 Let's check, running:

     run vaultQuery contractStateType: com.template.ShareState

 The vault of PartyA should display the following output: